Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems

-\receiveddate{\textbf{This paper has been submitted to IEEE TAES for review}.
-This research was sponsored in part by the Alpha Foundation for the Improvement of Mine Safety and Health, Inc. (ALPHA FOUNDATION).
+\receiveddate{This research was sponsored in part by the Alpha Foundation for the Improvement of Mine Safety and Health, Inc. (ALPHA FOUNDATION).
 The views, opinions, and recommendations expressed herein are solely those of the authors and do not imply any endorsement by the ALPHA FOUNDATION, its Directors and staff.
-This research was supported in part by USDA Grant \#2022-67021-36124 }
+This research was supported in part by USDA Grant \#2022-67021-36124.
+This work was also supported in part by USDA NRI grant ``Collaborative Research: NRI: StickBug - an Effective Co-Robot for Precision Pollination" \# 1027440 }

 \authoraddress{Authors’ addresses: S. Das and J. N. Gross are with the Department of Mechanical and Aerospace Engineering, West Virginia University, Morgantown, WV 26506 USA, E-mail: (sd0111@mix.wvu.edu; jason.gross@mail.wvu.edu); {\itshape (Corresponding author: Shounak Das).}}